maarten-pennings/howto/README.md

 ## How to create a Python Virtual environment and use a local package
-This [pythonpackage](pythonpackage/readme.md) is an empty python application which uses an empty package, all in a virtual enviroment.
+This [pythonpackage](pythonpackage/readme.md) is an empty python application which uses an empty package, all in a virtual environment.

 ## Using ESP SPI slave without SSEL